Installing SPEC CPU2006 Under Unix, Linux, and Mac OS X

 The installation procedure for Unix, Linux, and Mac OS X is as follows:

-3. Mount the DVD.
-For Mac OS X and some versions of Unix and Linux such as SUSE the DVD will be automatically mounted.
-For some systems, you may have to enter an explicit mount command.
+Insert the the DVD, and, if necessary, issue a mount command for it.
+For many operating systems, the DVD will be automatically mounted.
+If not, you may have to enter an explicit mount command.
 If your operating system supports the Rock Ridge Interchange Protocol extensions to ISO 9660, be sure to select them, unless they are the default.
 The following examples are not intended to be comprehensive, but may get you started or at least give you clues which manpages to read:

 AIX: mount -v cdrfs -r /dev/cd0 /cdrom